U.N. Syria envoy to meet Turkey, Iran and Russia foreign ministers as ceasefire due to expire

-GENEVA (Reuters) - The U.N.
-Special Envoy for Syria appealed on Monday for the fragile ceasefire in northeastern Syria to be extended as he seeks to move ahead with a nascent political process to end the war.
+GENEVA (Reuters) - The United Nations special envoy for Syria on Monday called for the ceasefire in northeastern Syria to be extended as he tries to move ahead with a political process to end the eight-year-old war.

-Geir Pedersen said he would meet foreign ministers from Turkey, Iran and Russia in Geneva on Tuesday, a day ahead of the first meeting of Syria’s Constitutional Committee.
+Envoy Geir Pedersen said he would meet foreign ministers from Turkey, Iran and Russia - all significant players in conflict - in Geneva on Tuesday, a day before the first meeting of Syria’s Constitutional Committee.

-The committee is seen as key to paving the way for political reforms and “free and fair” U.N.-supervised elections in the country after eight years of war that have killed hundreds of thousands and forced millions to flee.
+The committee is seen as key to paving the way for political reform and free and fair U.N.-supervised elections in the country, where the war has killed hundreds of thousands of people and forced millions to flee.

-Turkish Foreign Minister Mevlut Cavusoglu said on Monday that Kurdish YPG forces had not yet fully withdrawn from a strip of northeastern Syria under a Russian-brokered pause in the fighting that expires late on Tuesday.

-Russian-back Syrian troops in late April also launched an assault in the northwestern region of Idlib, the last major chunk of territory still in the hands of Turkey-backed rebel forces.

 “We are strongly appealing for the ceasefires to be respected and that we have also been appealing for a nationwide ceasefire to come into effect,” Pedersen told a news conference.